Distributed-Compute-Labs/dcp-client/README.md

 console.log(results);
 ```

+**Note** For the first-dev release, terms like `compute.marketValue` and the value of DCC are not tied to anything.
+It's a placeholder for testing/experimental purposes.
+The MVP release will include an implementation of the costing and metering algorithms fundamental to tieing DCC balance to actual work done.

 ## Executing Jobs

 At its core, a job can be thought of as an input set, a Work function; executing a job yields an output set.